Energy Market Analyst

-After an in-depth analysis on the globally recognized ODYSSEE-MURE Project, Enerdata’s expert Dr. Carine Sebi and Professor Wolfgan Eichhammer at Faunhofer ISI explained the driving forces behind changes in energy consumption and global trends, focusing on policy instruments currently implemented across the EU.
+After an in-depth analysis on the globally recognised ODYSSEE-MURE Project, Enerdata’s expert Dr. Carine Sebi and Professor Wolfgang Eichhammer at Faunhofer ISI explained the driving forces behind changes in energy consumption and global trends, focusing on policy instruments currently implemented across the EU.

 The well-attended public webinar was followed by an interactive question and answer session with the audience.
 If you would like to receive a copy of the presentation or have further question about this webinar, please contact us.

 Enerdata has released its 2016 edition of Yearbook, a free online application providing unlimited access to data on oil, gas, coal and electricity markets for over 40 countries.
 The user-friendly platform illustrates information regarding supply, demand and trade from the year 2015 through colourful maps and detailed graphs for key players in the energy industry.